Get our guidebook before coming to Spain! $4.99

 Spaniards love this method of dressing, especially believing that any exposed area from the chin down between November and April will lead directly to illness.
 I frequently see my coworkers wearing turtlenecks, long-sleeve shirts and sweaters, all at the same time.
 Try to bring a medium warm jacket, not a heavy winter coat, or a light thin jacket.
 I have a nice leather coat I wear just about everywhere in the spring.

-3. Rain - It rains alot in northern Spain in the spring, or if you are places like Basque Country or Galicia, all the time.
+3. Rain - It rains a lot in Northern Spain in the spring.
 Make sure you pack a good umbrella, and maybe a water-proof jacket.
 But most importantly, water-proof shoes.
 Traveling around Spain means a lot of time outside, walking around crumbly old cities and exploring the beautiful countryside.
 Having dry feet is crucial.
 The worst thing would to be miserable with cold, soggy feet traveling around.
 When I visited Pompeii, in Italy, it rained nonstop all day, and I was wearing ballet flats.
 My pervading memory of that day is not how cool Pompeii was, but how uncomfortable my feet were.
 Don’t let that happen to you!

 4. What not to bring – I have a feeling this is probably much harder for women than guys.
 After exploding two U.S. hair straighteners and adapters, I have finally learned my lesson.
 Don’t waste the space in your suitcase bringing one; if you can’t live without one and you make frequent trips to Europe, buy a hairdryer, etc. with a European plug.
 They make small travel-sized ones.
 Almost all hotels have hair dryers you can use, and you can email them in advance and ask.
 I don’t bring shampoo with me anymore.
 I’ve found it’s cheaper to just buy a bottle in a supermarket once I arrive, especially if it saves on paying to check a bag.
 Do you really need five pairs of jeans?
 Probably not.
 Two will do.
 Be realistic, and really think hard about what you will need.